dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/me/programs

-Gives the data approval levels which are relenvant to the current user:
+Gives the data approval levels which are relevant to the current user:

     /api/me/dataApprovalLevels